sslazio1900/AuroraFlightStripPrinter/README.md

 You just need to wrap your key in a static class for grabbing the key in `SyncfusionLicenseKeyProvider`.

 **Remember to avoid committing your key on GitHiub!**

+This app uses also a package to connect to Aurora and get data using 3rd party integration.
+Since this part of docs are not released for public use, the repo is private.
+But you can build this app using the proper version of my package from [Here](https://github.com/sslazio1900?tab=packages)